ClementNerma/NightOS/docs/specs/services/hw.md

 Other processes can then ask the driver to perform specific actions depending on the type of device, using [normalized methods](#normalized-methods) which can be sent to the driver using the [`ASK_DRIVER`](#0xa0-ask_driver) method.
 The driver receives these informations through the [`DRIVER_METHOD_REQUEST`](#driver_method_request) notification.

 The driver is also in charge of translating the interrupts of a device as well as eventual events polled from its (mapped) memory to [normalized notifications](#normalized-notifications) which can then be sent to processes that subscribed to them using the related [normalized methods](#normalized-methods).

+### A note on performances

+Although hardware devices' interrupts are notified to the driver through [service socket notifications](../ipc.md#methods-and-notifications), the latency is still minimal as soon as the driver listens to the [`RECV_SOCK_MSG`](../signals.md#0x27-recv_sock_msg) signal, which like all signals uses interrupts and so guarantees a very low latency.

 ## Methods